Architected Flexible Syntactic Foams: Additive Manufacturing and Reinforcing Particle driven Matrix Segregation: Results and Discussion

 \subsubsection{Compressive Response}

-We performed uniaxial compression tests to determine the mechanical response of pure and particle reinforced TPU foams.
-We first selected GM60 particles and varied the volume fractions ranging from 20\% to 60\% in increments of 20\% and incorporated in the segregated TPU matrix.
+We performed uniaxial compression tests to determine the mechanical response of pure and particle-reinforced TPU foams.
+We first selected GM60 particles and varied the volume fractions ranging from 20\% to 60\% in increments of 20\% and incorporated them in the segregated TPU matrix.
 Further, to understand the effect of particle size within the segregated structure of the matrix, we choose GM22 and GM15 GMBs with volume fractions of 20\% and 40\%.
 In this paper, the compressive strength is chosen as the compressive stress value at 30\% strain value.

-The stress-strain response for pure TPU foams resembled the non-linear behavior of typical foamed elastomers \cite{roman2022} as shown in Fig. \ref{img:CompAnim}(a).
-Due to the segregated matrix micro-structure in these foams, we observed a small elastic region at the beginning which is then followed by the elastic buckling zone where the cell walls start to buckle.
-As the air is pushed out of the foams, the cell walls begin to compress on themselves, resulting in the densification zone.
-Fig. \ref{img:Comp_Plot} shows a representative compressive stress-strain response of printed TPU foam.
-A schematic of a typical compressive stress-strain behavior for syntactic foams (Fig. \ref{img:CompAnim}(b)) consists of a very small initial linear region associated with the enhanced elastic modulus due to the presence of reinforcing particles.
+The stress-strain response for pure TPU foams resembled the non-linear behavior of typical foamed elastomers \cite{roman2022} as shown in \textbf{Figure} \ref{img:CompAnim}(a).
+Due to the segregated matrix micro-structure (shown as blue regions) in these foams, we observed a small elastic region at the beginning which is then followed by the elastic buckling zone where the cell walls start to buckle.
+It should be noted that the matrix segregation is intentional, and it gives rise to a controlled porous structure.
+As the air is pushed out of the foams, the cell walls compress on themselves resulting in the densification zone. \textbf{Figure} \ref{img:Comp_Plot} shows a representative compressive stress-strain response of printed TPU foam.
+A schematic of a typical compressive stress-strain behavior for syntactic foams (Figure \ref{img:CompAnim}(b)) consists of a very small initial linear region associated with the enhanced elastic modulus due to the presence of reinforcing particles.
 This was followed by a second zone called the plateau region, corresponding to reduced stiffness due to particle cell wall buckling and crushing.
 Finally, the third zone, known as the densification region, occurs when the cell walls of the matrix and the particles compress.